7 Recommendations for Remote Product Managers

 Product management is not a science; it’s an art.

 As of yet, there is no way to account for every single variable or vacillation in the market.
-Furthermore, there’s often no way to prevent bottlenecks, bugs, and other bumps in the road.
+Furthermore, there’s often no way to prevent road bottlenecks, bugs, and other bumps.

-As such, great product managers are adept at finding and fixing mistakes, both large and small.
+As such, great product managers are adept at finding and fixing large and small mistakes.

 Product managers shouldn’t be skittish about making mistakes, nor should they defer blame.